ddrohan/dynamic-web-dev-labs/lab02/step_6.md

-# Step 5 - Adding our 'Routes', Part 2 ('addDonation', 'deleteDonation' & 'incrementUpVotes')
+# Step 5 - Adding our 'Routes', Part 2 ('addDonation', 'deleteDonation' & 'incrementUpvotes')

 Before we go any further, here's the missing code from the previous step